-- If the security constrained economic dispatch software program forecasts a Primary Reserve Shortage and/or a Synchronized Reserve shortage in both the intermediate term and real-time security-constrained economic dispatch solutions, as further described in the Section (s) 2.5 and 2.8 of this Manual, PJM shall deem this to be a Primary Reserve shortage and/or a Synchronized Reserve shortage and shall implement shortage pricing through the inclusion of Primary Reserve and/or Synchronized Reserve Penalty Factors in the Real-Time market applications. - Shortage pricing shall exist until the real-time security-constrained economic dispatch solution is able to meet the specified reserve requirements and no Voltage Reduction Action or Manual Load Dump Action is still in effect. - If a Primary Reserve shortage and/or Synchronized Reserve shortage exists and cannot be accurately forecasted by the Office of the Interconnection due to a technical problem with or malfunction of the security-constrained economic dispatch software program, including but not limited to program failures or data input failures, PJM will utilize the best available alternate data sources to determine if a Reserve Zone or Reserve Sub-zone is experiencing a Primary Reserve shortage and/or a Synchronized Reserve shortage.
+If the approved Real-Time Security Constrained Economic Dispatch (RT SCED) solution forecasts a Primary Reserve shortage and/or a Synchronized Reserve shortage as further described in the Section(s) 2.8 and 4.2 of this Manual, PJM shall deem this to be a Primary Reserve shortage and/or a Synchronized Reserve shortage.
+PJM shall implement shortage pricing through the inclusion of the applicable Primary Reserve and/or Synchronized Reserve Penalty Factors in the Real-Time LMP and reserve pricing calculations.

+Shortage pricing shall exist until the approved RT SCED solution used in a pricing interval is able to meet the specified reserve requirements and no Voltage Reduction Action or Manual Load Dump Action is still in effect.

+If a Primary Reserve shortage and/or Synchronized Reserve shortage exists and cannot be accurately forecasted by the Office of the Interconnection due to a technical problem with or malfunction of the Real-Time Security Constrained Economic Dispatch (RT SCED) software program, including but not limited to program failures or data input failures, PJM will utilize the best available alternate data sources to determine if a Reserve Zone or Reserve Sub-zone is experiencing a Primary Reserve shortage and/or a Synchronized Reserve shortage.